Home

 This batting order strategy and colorful lingo is all part of the mystique and beauty of the game.

-I dare say no baseball fan at least none I know would not know what hitting spot in the batting order strategy is called the "Clean Up Spot" or "Clean Up Hitter."
+I dare say no baseball history fan at least none I have known would not know what hitting spot in the batting order strategy is called the "Clean Up Spot" or "Clean Up Hitter."
 That number 4 spot or the fourth man hitting in the batting order is the consistent and sure long ball hitter.

 This concrete, steel, and wooden bleacher structure with the playing field and facility still being meticulously maintained is a testament to this areas love for the game of baseball.